Harare, Zimbabwe

 Money-Saving Tips:

-- Book accommodations and activities in advance for better rates and availability.
+- Booking Timing: Book flights and accommodation at least 2-3 months in advance for better rates.

 Hidden Costs: